 This article is written as a conceptual resource, not a 4 line meme.
 In order to engage the system you must understand the terminology, history and political environment that create today’s reality.
 This article can not cover every aspect but will give a few of the “nerd notes” that currently occupy the space of the pragmatic advocate.

 “C’mon man, stop looking at the ‘wild horse issue’ as a distinct failure,” WHE founder Laura Leigh in a recent conversation with a journalist, “When we are looking at wild horses on the range you are looking at a symptom of a much larger disease.
 You want me to focus on horses in holding.
 That’s a damn symptom.
-You want to go with me to a roundup.
-Just another (f-word) symptom.
+You want to go with me to a roundup, just another symptom.
 No one wants to have the real discussion.
 No one wants to sit with me and watch what is happening to the range because you don’t see it as a dramatic story (sarcastic, perhaps obscene, facial expression).
 You want to ‘blame the symptom’ for the disease and the patient is nearing it’s death throw.
 If wild horses were the big problem we would only have these problems where we have wild horses, we don’t.
 These issues extend far beyond wild horses.
 Let’s start your education with a Judge in Idaho named Winmill…”

 “I have spoken to other advocates and they all gave me a quote and not one of them gave me s**t or talked about any judge.”